bradgowland/Mashups/README.md

 * Develop a basic understanding of the Javascript language as well as the ecosystem of open source client-side Javascript libraries
 * Learn how to work with a variety of data-serving public web APIs
 * Learn how to create web pages for modern browsers that leverage data and services from public web APIs
-* Gain exposure to server-side (back-end) web development and data storage
 * Become empowered to produce compelling well-designed single page web experiences

 Teaching Methodology